-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Mains supply of water and plumbing where seen would appear to be of copper and PVC.
+Mains supply of water and plumbing, where seen is of copper and PVC.

 Sanitary fittings comprise a two piece cloakroom suite at ground floor level and there is a three piece bathroom at first floor.

-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Gas central heating system fired by a floor mounted combination boiler located within the utility room cupboard.
-There are radiators throughout the main apartments which benefit from individually controlled thermostatic valves and central heating piping is of copper construction.
+Gas central heating system fired by a wall mounted combination boiler located within the rear dining room cupboard.

+There are radiators fitted to the main apartments which benefit from individually controlled thermostatic valves and central heating piping is of copper construction.

 Hot water is assumed to be heated directly by the central heating boiler.
-Drainage Drainage covers etc. were not lifted.

-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Assumed to be connected to the main sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
-There is a burglar alarm security system.
-The system was not checked or tested.

-Any additional limits to inspection The property had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
-No access was available beneath sanitary or kitchen fittings.
-Windows were not all fully opened or tested.
+Any additional limits to inspection

+Due to fitted floor coverings throughout, no inspection was at all possible of the floors or below kitchen and/or sanitary fittings.

+Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Due to the presence of a thick layer of insulation only a limited head and shoulders inspection was possible of the main attic from the hatch.
-Inspection of the utility roof void was severely restricted due to the hatch being partially blocked by rolled up carpets and an old flue.
-We were not able to fully inspect all areas of boundary walls due to the restricted access and garden vegetation.
+Due to the formation of the attic accommodation, only limited head and shoulders inspections were possible of the apex and rear eaves.

+We were not able to fully inspect all areas of boundary walls and fences due to restricted access and garden vegetation and only an extremely limited inspection was possible of the rear garden due to the condition of the site.

+No view was possible of the flat roof over the dormer projections or valley gutter.

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.